A transformed US Supreme Court pays tribute to Justice Ginsburg | Law-Order

 Barrett was confirmed by Senate Republicans a week before the 2020 presidential election.
 Democrats accused them of hypocrisy after Republicans refused to act on Democratic President Barack Obama's nomination of Merrick Garland to succeed Scalia during a presidential election year in 2016.
 Garland, a former appellate judge who now serves as U.S. attorney general, spoke about Ginsburg at a special sitting of the court following the bar meeting.

-Garland recalled encountering Ginsburg in 1978 at the Supreme Court when he was a clerk for Justice William Brennan and she was a American Civil Liberties Union lawyer preparing to present an oral argument.
-Garland said the justices told the clerks Ginsburg would be "the best advocate" they would hear during the court's term.
-Ginsburg was a "brilliant, courageous and principled" advocate and jurist whose impact on the law will be "felt for generations to come," Garland added.
+Garland recalled first encountering Ginsburg in 1978 at the Supreme Court when he was a clerk for Justice William Brennan and she was an American Civil Liberties Union lawyer delivering an oral argument.
+Garland said the justices had told the clerks Ginsburg "was the best advocate we would hear that term, and she did not disappoint."
+Ginsburg was a "brilliant, courageous and principled" advocate and jurist whose impact on the court and her country "will be felt for generations to come," Garland added.

-Chief Justice John Roberts said Ginsburg used legal advocacy "to change the country for the better."
+Chief Justice John Roberts said Ginsburg "used the law to change our country profoundly for the better as an advocate prior to becoming a member of this court."
 Roberts highlighted Ginsburg's life outside the law and her unexpected ascent to "rock star" status as a bespectacled justice-turned-cultural phenomenon dubbed the "Notorious R.B.G."
-Ginsburg "absolutely loved every minute of it," Roberts said.
+She even would inspire some little girls to dress up as her on Halloween, he added.
+"Now, to be clear, Ruth absolutely loved every minute of it," Roberts said.

 She rose from a working class New York City upbringing and prevailed over the legal profession's systemic sexism to become one of America's best-known jurists.
 Appointed to the Supreme Court by Democratic President Bill Clinton in 1993, Ginsburg provided key votes in rulings securing equal rights for women, expanding gay rights and safeguarding abortion rights.
 Ginsburg was the second woman ever named to the court.
 It now for the first time has four female justices.